LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 into your separate and secure log management system.

-LOGbinder SQL installs in about 2 minutes and only requires a few settings:
+LOGbinder for SQL Server installs in about 2 minutes and only requires a few settings:

 - Select which folders for LOGbinder to monitor for SQL audit log files